US Officials have long been concerned about Huawei’s ties to the Chinese Government

 Summary of the Ban

 The US government recently banned Huawei, ZTE and Hikvision technology due to security concerns.
 This measure was taken to protect the integrity of US communications systems.
 The ban impacts all federal government contracts involving these companies’ technology and any subcontractors dealing with them.
 The US Department of Defense has also prohibited using Huawei and ZTE products by its contractors.
-Additionally, the bipartisan committee will review any existing contracts and subcontracts with Huawei or ZTE on foreign investment in the United States (CFIUS).
+Additionally, the bipartisan committee will analyze any existing contracts and subcontracts with Huawei or ZTE on foreign investment in the United States (CFIUS).

 In addition to banning these companies’ products from use in federal government contracts, President Trump has signed an executive order that bars US companies from buying or using telecommunications equipment made by any “foreign adversaries” who may pose a national security threat.
 This provision includes imposing criminal penalties against entities using this designated equipment.